 When you are trying to balance work and home, learn to set time limits.

 It is often very hard for entrepreneurs who work at home to balance work and home.
 One of the main reasons for the struggle is that the office and the house share an address.
 Traditional employees and entrepreneurs leave their homes to go to work.
-This means they have a clear and distinct separation of the time spent at home and the time spent at work.
+This means they have a clear and distinct separation between the time spent at home and the time spent at work.
 Things are very different for entrepreneurs who work from home.

-There are very few work at home entrepreneurs who put on business suits to go to work at home.
-It is more likely that a work at home entrepreneur will go to work in the loungewear she would wear at home.
+There are very few work-at-home entrepreneurs who put on business suits to go to work at home.
+It is more likely that a work-at-home entrepreneur will go to work in the loungewear she would wear at home.
 In addition, the lack of commute from home to work helps to blur the lines between home and work.
 There are a few other areas that blur the line between work and home including the following:

 - kitchen table vs cafeteria